jorgeramirez/dotfiles/README.md

 In order to update submodules run `$HOME/scripts/update-submodules.sh` then just push back the changes to your repository.
 I'll do this at least once a week.

+##Custom commands
+This feature is based on [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) and lets you add custom commands without forking this project.
+Just create a file named **~/.extra** and put there your custom commands or stuff you do not want to make public.